shakilaust/gatsby-blog/src/pages/blog/2018/12/dear-middlewares/index.md

 spoiler: Do redux middleware confuse you?
 Take a deep breath and read on.
 ---

-This is the common structure of every redux middleware:
+This is a common structure of every redux middleware:

 ```jsx
 const middleware = store => next => action => {